 Interestingly, learning doesn't happen in a one-size-fits-all way.
 Since neural connections form specifically for each new piece of information or skill, learning one thing doesn't mean it will automatically help with something else, even if it's related.
 That's because the dedicated connections might not overlap.
 Understanding brain plasticity helps us grasp why each individual student might learn differently and at their own pace.

-Moreover, controlled exposure to stress can actually work in favor of learning.
+Moreover, controlled exposure to stress can actually work in favour of learning.
 It's fascinating how moderate stress might act like a little nudge, urging the brain to focus and solidify the connections needed for learning.
 Here's the catch: too much or too little stress could muddy the waters instead of clearing a path.

-Enhancing long-term retention through spaced practice
+Enhancing long-term retention through spaced practise

 Research backs this up.
 Spaced learning helps the brain cement the reward value of information, engaging regions like the ventromedial prefrontal cortex, known for decision-making and value judgments.
 Plus, it sidesteps the limitations of working memory, which can act as a bottleneck during heavy, massed learning sessions.